 Varicose veins are visible, twisted, swollen blood vessels that appear on the surface of our skin.
 But what causes them and why do they often appear on our legs and feet?
-In this blog post, we will look at how varicose veins are formed, the risks associated to them, and the best treatment plans available.
+In this article, we will look at how varicose veins are formed, the risks associated to them, and the best treatment plans available.

 What causes varicose veins and why do they often appear on legs and feet?

-Varicose veins are caused when one-way valves in our veins that open to supply blood towards our heart become weakened or damaged.
+Varicose veins are caused when the one-way valves in our veins that open to supply blood towards our heart become weakened or damaged.
 This causes blood to flow backwards and pool in our veins, which in turn creates pressure and makes them swell and enlarge.
 Quite simply, varicose veins often appear in our legs and feet because standing or walking increases pressure in the veins of our lower body, hence why those who are on their feet for prolonged periods of time tend to be more susceptible to developing the condition.